 The Sierra Arts Gallery in downtown Reno has been showcasing a bilingual exhibit focused largely on local Latino tattoo artists.
-Our student contributor Stephanie Serrano stopped by to check it out.
+Our reporter Stephanie Serrano stopped by to check it out.
 Serrano is with Noticiero Movil, a Spanish-English multimedia news outlet for Northern Nevada and part of the Reynolds School of Journalism.

 As dozens of people explore 51 framed pieces of stylized tattoo artwork, a DJ plays Latin American music called Cumbia.
 The show, La Cultura de los Tatuajes, which means, The Culture of Tattoos, features a wide range of artistic mediums from water colors to digital art created by eleven local tattoo artists .